WASHINGTON STATE

 • Customs bonded warehouses: Similar to FTZs, goods can be stored or lightly processed, under bond, without immediate duty payment.
 Duties are due only if goods enter U.S. commerce; no duties apply if they are re-exported.
 Learn more about the Bonded Warehouse Program from the U.S. Department of State.

-Refund and Recovery Options
+Refund and recovery options

 • Duty drawback: If you import goods and later re-export or destroy them under customs supervision, you can claim a refund of duties, taxes and certain fees paid at importation.
 Learn more about Duty Drawback.